-&lt;sup>4 From God's perspective, "All have turned away, all have become corrupt; there is no who does good, not even one" (Psalm 14:3).
+&lt;sup>3 Throughout this essay, Scripture references with only chapter and verse will be references from the letter to the Ephesians.
+From God's perspective, "All have turned away, all have become corrupt; there is no who does good, not even one" (Psalm 14:3).